ceph/chacra/README.rst

     /search/?name=ceph

-Search terms don't need to be unique and successful responses will return an array of items found along with metadata about locations.
+Successful responses will return an array of items found along with metadata about locations.

 The supported query parameters are: